Known worldwide for its surf beaches, Newquay has so much more…

 Each September, Newquay goes back to its roots and celebrates with a Fish Festival at the harbour.
-Originally a small pilchard fishing port, the town grew with the fashion for taking the sea air in Victorian times.
-As the railway reached Newquay, hotels sprang up and seaside holidays began.
+Originally a small pilchard fishing port, the town grew when it became fashionable to take the sea air in Victorian times.
+As the new rail travel reached Newquay, hotels sprang up and seaside holidays began.

 Boating Lake, Gardens & Leisure Facilities

 Beyond the beaches, there’s a pretty boating lake, gardens and leisure park.
 Trenance Leisure Park has a miniature railway, crazy golf and a pitch and putt, playgrounds, a large outdoor skatepark and tennis courts.
 For gym facilities and a swimming pool head to Waterworld, where there’s also a fun pool.

 Trenance Gardens and the boating lake are close by.
 Ask at Tourist Information for a Tree Walk guide to all the flora and fauna in the park, enjoy a walk and then a delicious cream tea in the tea rooms afterwards.

-When staying near town, it’s a great opportunity to visit the aquarium and zoo, catch a film at the cinema or head into town for some shopping before hitting the beaches and enjoying an ice cream or Rick Stein’s Fish and Chips at Fistral.
+When staying near town, it’s a great opportunity to visit the aquarium and zoo, catch a film at the cinema or head into town for some shopping before hitting the beaches and enjoying an ice cream.
+There’s plenty to choose from!